rchepya1/Java-AWSElasticSearch_APIGateway/README.md

 Analysis:
 Given Test Data is in CSV format.
 So converting it to JSON format so that it can be uploaded to the Elastic Search and index it.
-API Gateway is a service by AWS to expose the API's easily - Serverless deployment API Gateway can connect to Elastic Search through HTTPS, AWS service or Lambda functions.
+API Gateway is a service by AWS to expose the API's easily and it can connect to Elastic Search through HTTPS, AWS service or Lambda functions.
-Using Lambda function to deploy the code.
-Code here is to form the Elastic Search URL using the parameters supplied, parse the response and send it back to API gateway
+Code to build the Elastic Search URL using the parameters supplied, parse the response and send it back to API gateway.
+Use Lambda function to deploy the code(.jar).

 Architecture:
 API Gateway (Exposes the End Point URL) --> Lambda Function (Consumes request, queries backend and returns response) --> ElasticSearch (Where the actual data is present - Backend)